cameronaitchisonth-pixel/ML-Team2-Project/README.md

 - **notebooks/**
   - `Data.ipynb` - Exploratory jupyter notebook for data analysis & prototyping
+  - Individual notebooks for each team member to explore models

 - **src/** (core code)
   - `__init__.py` - Marks `src` as a Python package